 If the provider requires that a student pay the bill at the time of medical treatment, a copy of the bill from the provider must be obtained in order to file a claim for reimbursement from USFIC.
 A student must bring the bill to the business office, complete a claim form, indicating to what address the reimbursement should sent, and the claim will be submitted to the insurance company.

 Please note: The medical bill or a copy of it – not a statement of services – must accompany the claim.
 Without the bill, the claim will not be processed.

 For a complete copy of the accident policy please see the business office, located in the Shepherd Building.

 The entire campus has been inspected by the state fire marshall and is in compliance with all current codes.
 Two of the buildings are sprinklered, all have smoke and flame detectors and alarm systems.
 All labs are in compliance with the State DEP with regard to the safe disposal of hazardous waste.

-The admissions office is responsible for processing applications and registrations.
-The registrar processes financial aid applications, the transfer of credits and maintains student records.
-Credit letters, transcripts and liaisons with other institutions are also administered by the registrar.
+The Admissions office is responsible for processing applications.
+The Registrar processes registrations, financial aid applications, the transfer of credits and maintains student records.
+Credit letters, transcripts and liaisons with other institutions are also administered by the Registrar.
 Transcripts are both computerized and available in hard copy.

 The Student Handbook

 This manual contains policies on all aspects of student life, academic policy on probation, dismissal and procedures for grievance.
 Each student receives the handbook upon arrival, and it can be downloaded here: